-Many other types of systems are in development and I am sure you will see other options before the end of 2016.
+Many other types of systems are in development and I am sure you will see other options in the near furture.

-The cost of the G4 Platinum and G5 Mobile standalone systems through Dexcom directly are:
+The cost of the Dexcom G5 Mobile standalone system is:

 Medtronic Guardian Connect

 The Guardian Connect is particularly suitable for people on MDI as it does not connect to a pump.
-It works with an app on an iPhone or iPod. for more information visit: www.guardianconnect.medtronic-diabetes.co.uk
+This standalone system works with an app on an iPhone or iPod.
+For more information visit: www.guardianconnect.medtronic-diabetes.co.uk

 Flash Glucose Monitoring – this should not be confused with CGM

 The Abbott Freestyle Libre is a unique and different system, it cannot be integrated with any pump.
 The system consists of a reader and a disposable sensor (lasts up to 14 days) You scan the sensor to see your reading and trends on the handset.
 It does not have alarms or low suspend, however data can be downloaded to your computer.
 The handset holds up to 8 hours of data, so needs to be scanned at least every 8 hours to avoid gaps in the data.

 The FreeStyle Libre is now available on the NHS to those meeting local criteria and subject to budgets.

 The cost of the Libre is very clear

 The starter pack consists of the Reader and 2 sensors: